 Nut-Free Facilities: All West Point CYS facilities are nut-free.
 Please do not bring (or send) food products containing nuts to our facilities.
-Basic care items containing almond or coconut oil will also not be used in our centers.
 Additionally, due to numerous food allergies and to reduce the possibility of choking hazards, please have your child finish their food and/or drink before entering the facility (CDC and SAC only - MST youth can bring in nut-free food and drink).